nepridumalnik/JC-simple_compiler_for_beginners/README.md

 # JC-simple_compiler_for_beginners
-JaneCompiler is a simple C++ compiler for beginners with examples
+JCompiler is a simple C++ compiler for beginners with examples